 What they found was a large section of the house adjacent to the back patio that was fully involved with flames and the fire was spreading into the adjacent wildland.

-As fire personnel secured the scene, three residents of the house were outside and accounted for with one dog.
+As fire personnel secured the scene, two residents of the house were outside and accounted for with one dog.
 Another dog was believed to be still inside.
 Apparently, the second dog succumbed to smoke and ultimately perished in the blaze.

 Firefighters made quick work of the fully engulfed structure and prevented its spread to nearby homes and the wildland adjacent to the rear of the house.
 According to a report by a fire investigator, the fire started on the rear patio where some appliances were connected to electrical outlets.